MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 - Dynamic suggestion of input fields
 - Dynamic content for output variables: cloud actions’ output variables can be expanded to show its underlying properties
-- Create new connection reference from within Power Automate for desktop.
+- Create new connection reference from within Power Automate for desktop
 - Share to **users** brings their own connection references upon each run
 - Co-owners can use the same connection references
 - ALM dependencies management (dependency checker upon import, add required objects, show dependencies)
 - Connection references are visible in desktop flows details pages
-- Exponential / manual retry policies in case the connector responds an error
+- Exponential/manual retry policies in case the connector responds an error
 - DLPs that include SharePoint cloud actions are enforced in desktop flows
 - New SharePoint actions
 - New actions from other connectors